 Get to know a little about your clients.
 Do they have children?
 What are their favorite leisure activities?
 Maybe you can offer them special tickets, etc in time.

 Don’t try to overcompensate in the beginning.
-They will feel like you are selling to them."Most people like to do business with other people.
+They will feel like you are selling to them and no one likes being sold to."Most people like to do business with other people.
 People that they get to know and feel comfortable with." #biztips Click To Tweet

 There is nothing wrong with saying you are sorry if you make a mistake.
 Many people will appreciate your honesty alone over an apology.